peterwei425/Judging-a-book-by-its-cover/README.md

 - CORAL-CNN to address the problem of classifier inconsistency
 - LIME to further understand which.
 Particular part of the book cover contributes to the books’ popularities
-- DCGAN to study what a popular book looks like
+- GAN to study what a popular book looks like

 ### CORAL-CNN